oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 ### Q: When you do a `dvc import` you get the state of the data in the original repo at that moment in time from that repo, right?
 [The overall state of that repo (e.g. Git `commit id` (hash)) is not preserved upon import, right?](https://discordapp.com/channels/485586884165107732/563406153334128681/618744949277458462)

-**A:** On the contrary, DVC relies on Git `commit id` (hash) to determine the state of the data as well as code.
+On the contrary, DVC relies on Git `commit id` (hash) to determine the state of the data as well as code.
 Git `commit id` (hash) is saved in DVC file upon import, data itself is copied/downloaded into DVC repo cache but would not be pushed to the remote — DVC does not create duplicates.
 There is a command to advance/update it when it’s needed — `dvc update`.
 Git commit hash saved to provide reproducibility.
 Even if the source repo `HEAD` has changed your import stays the same until you run `dvc update` or redo `dvc import`.